Develop strategies to move AI models from the lab into production safely and effectively

 Enterprises should establish an AI model management process prior to deploying any models to production.
 In order to ensure that model management remains transparent and auditable, processes should reproduce as closely as possible the steps used in model development for initial training and tuning.

 One C3.ai customer uses C3 AI ML Pipeline’s automated performance scoring feature to track linear correlation analyses, false positives rates, and other metrics that can identify when AI models fall out of spec.
 Old models are contested by new observation, or challenger, models, which are trained and promoted to the live application using C3 AI ML Studio’s native multi-model deployment features.
 Champion models serve predictions to the application UI until model drift and other performance metrics signal a need to swap, promote, demote, or retrain models.

 The importance of model governance must not be underestimated.
 Make governance decisions early in the process – at the latest before transitioning AI models from the lab to production.
 These decisions help map out critical questions to ask during development about auditability, transparency, fairness, and performance as well as guiding what needs to happen to operationalize AI models, maintain them, and monitor them closely.
 Ensuring that there is a model governance strategy in place from the start helps to drive confidence as AI expands across the enterprise.
-The C3 AI Suite is built with a comprehensive ML lifecycle in mind and designed to enable ML governance at scale.
+The C3 AI Platform is built with a comprehensive ML lifecycle in mind and designed to enable ML governance at scale.